bababooex/VAG_BREAKER/README.md

 Program gives you visual clues on LCD itself, you can enable debug in code to diagnose over serial.
 - Firstly it configs cc1101 to raw ask capture, after everything is ok, it waits for signal
 - After one of VAG types is detected it tries to decode and then prints info about capture
+- Screens switch from main -> advanced 1 -> advanced 2 and back to main, main is default screen and has most important info

 This table explains different data: